blockpass-org/blockpass-serversdk/README.md

     const waitingJob = await Promise.all(jobs);

-    // [Advance] - Link kyc record with existing user data in your database
+    // [Advanced] - Link kyc record with existing user data in your database
-    // Example: This email|phone contain in our database
+    // Example: This email|phone contained in our database

      // calculate token expired date from 'expires_in' const expiredDate = new Date(Date.now() + kycToken.expires_in * 1000)